nent/nent/packages/core/src/components/n-content-template/readme.md

 </n-content-template>
 ```

-> This component only supports template interpolation within the **\<template\>** tag.
+> This element only supports template interpolation within the **\<template\>** tag.

 ### Json

-You can provide the data to use for this component directly in-line using a inner script tag.
+You can provide the data to use for this element directly in-line using a inner script tag.

 ```html
 <n-content-template>